Established by members of the Methodist Church

 Auburn High School – served as W. F. Slaton’s Academy and preparatory school for East Alabama Male College and Auburn High School (photograph was probably taken ca. 1890 – uploaded by Lissoy at en.wikipedia)

-The preparatory school opened in January, 1857, with an enrollment of one hundred students.
-When the college opened in 1859, the preparatory school’s enrollment had already increased to one hundred and thirteen student.
+The preparatory school opened in January 1857, with an enrollment of one hundred students.
+When the college opened in 1859, the preparatory school’s enrollment had already increased to one hundred and thirteen students.

 On October 1, 1859, the East Alabama Male College formally opened in tandem with the already established preparatory division.
 It is said to have been “well equipped for a classical college, with apparatus and appliances, and had a prosperous career until it suspended in 1862.”
 Rev. Mr. Sasnett and Rev. Mr. Hamill continued in their positions until suspension, and the former nominally until his death, November 3, 1865.